16pj/Expenseapp/updates.md

 testlist1 (Modified from testlist2) is for expense tracking and needs to merge into Shoplift2 testlist1 currently has add, remove, limit and show functions implemented.
-Fixed json output. testlist1 need to fix app crash when deleting more than 1 option
+Fixed json output. testlist1 fixed app crash when deleting more than 1 option, added limit changing option